-2021 marks RV Lifestyle Magazine’s 50th anniversary year and we are highlighting various previously published articles.
-This article on winterizing an RV was originally published in 1993 in Vol. 22 No. 1.
+2022 marks RV Lifestyle Magazine’s 52nd anniversary year and we are highlighting various previously published articles.
+This article on winterizing an RV was originally published in 1993 in Vol. 22 No. 1, and has been updated to reflect the current 2022 RV experience.

 A few necessary preparations are in order so that you can enjoy winter to the fullest.
 Start by winterizing the water system of your motorhome.
 Some people believe that adequate protection of the water system can be achieved by blowing the water out of the lines with air pressure.
 This is a fallacy, no matter how hard you blow some water will always stay in the lines.